AdobeDocs/journey-optimizer.en/help/using/configuration/ip-warmup-execution.md

     >
     >* Only the campaigns with the **[!UICONTROL IP warmup plan activation]** option enabled are available for selection.
 [Learn more](#create-ip-warmup-campaign)
     >
-    >* You must select a campaign that uses the same surface as the one selected for the current IP warmup plan.
+    >* Only campaigns that use the same surface as the selected IP warmup plan are available for selection.

 1. Once a campaign is selected for the current phase, the sections to exclude profiles, campaign audiences and domain groups are displayed.